 Forensic Email Collector (FEC) allows you to decrypt S/MIME-encrypted emails during email acquisitions.
-Decrypting S/MIME during the acquisition rather than after it offers the benefit that Google Drive attachments and revisions of encrypted emails can be acquired as part of Gmail / G Suite acquisitions.
+Decrypting S/MIME during the acquisition rather than after it offers the benefit that Google Drive attachments and revisions of encrypted emails can be acquired as part of Gmail / Google Workspace (formerly called G Suite) acquisitions.

 Supported Encryption Algorithms and Padding Schemes

 The following encryption algorithms are supported during S/MIME decryption: